 Couples who don’t want to hire lawyers but need help settling their divorce can engage a mediator to help.
-Mediation is assisted settlement negotiation.
-A divorce mediator is someone who is knowledgeable about all the issues which arise in divorce, and is specially trained to be neutral and help couples come to agreements.
-A mediator will not make a decision for you; instead he or she will help you identify what’s most important to you; generate and evaluate options; and come up with the best plan for your family by agreement.
+Mediation is assisted in settlement negotiation.
+A divorce mediator is someone who is knowledgeable about all the issues which arise in divorce and is specially trained to be neutral and help couples come to agreements.
+A mediator will not make a decision for you; instead, he or she will help you identify what’s most important to you; generate and evaluate options, and come up with the best plan for your family by agreement.

 Although the mediator can’t be on either party’s side, he or she can help you identify and understand the issues that need to be addressed, and will help you avoid re-inventing the wheel.
 An experienced mediator will have seen many couples through the trying time of divorce and may have ideas for coming to agreements that never occurred to you.

 Mediation will not work if both spouses don’t have all the information they need to make informed decisions.
 A good mediator will walk you through the decisions that need to be made, but he or she will not give you legal advice.
 Couples using the Negotiated Divorce structured settlement process are provided with all the information they need — or, they’re given guidance about how to collect the information they need — to make intelligent decisions about their divorce.
 If you get stuck on an issue, our mediators are here to help.

 - A mediator helps balance negotiating power between spouses